Find a Doctor

 Did you know that as many as three out of every four women have uterine fibroid tumors (UFTs), but the majority never even know it?

-At Magee-Womens Hospital of UPMC, our Fibroid Treatment Center offers the region's most comprehensive approach to uterine fibroid tumors (UFTs), combining the expertise of board-certified gynecologists and interventional radiologists and providing women with options for relief.
+At UPMC Magee-Womens Hospital, our Fibroid Treatment Center offers the region's most comprehensive approach to uterine fibroid tumors (UFTs), combining the expertise of board-certified gynecologists and interventional radiologists and providing women with options for relief.

 Learn how our center changed the life of Angie Costa Gifford, a UPMC patient.

 (Note: This patient's treatment and results may not be representative of all similar cases.)

 Every woman occasionally experiences some minor discomfort and inconvenience during her monthly periods.
 But for Angie Costa Gifford of Jefferson Hills, PA, her periods were anything but minor.

 “They were always very painful and heavy, but I never really complained, because I thought my experience was normal” she recalls.

 After the birth of her son 16 years ago, her periods grew even more severe.
 They become increasingly heavier and longer —lasting one week, then two, then all month long.
 “It was a nightmare.
 I was exhausted and anemic.
 There were even times I had to wear diapers to function,” says Angie.

 She was diagnosed with uterine fibroid tumors (UFTs) — noncancerous growths in the wall of the uterus that can be as small as a pea or as large as a cantaloupe.
 As many as three out of five women have UFTs, but the majority never know it.